dannyh87/can-you-coach-app/docs/09-reporting.md

 - Match timeline.
 - Location maps where location data exists.
 - Parent submission review history where relevant.
+- Tactical observation totals and coverage labels where tactical observations exist.
+- Professional metric sections where event identities support the metric catalogue.
+- Club observation sections and provenance where club tracking definitions are used.

 ### Minutes Reporting